coderofsalvation/webhookmonkey/README.md

 > "We've managed to automate everything using webhooks..at least I think"

-Prevent webhook-spaghetti: webhook patching and monitoring (using google analytics events).
+Prevent webhook-spaghetti: webhook monkeypatching and monitoring (using google analytics events).
 Comes with api and editor to easily broke, aggregate and route webhooks.

 \![Build Status](https://travis-ci.org/username/reponame.svg?branch=master)